saskins/microsoft-graph-docs/api-reference/v1.0/api/worksheet-list.md

 ---
 title: "List WorksheetCollection"
-description: "Describes List WorksheetCollection, which retrieves a list of worksheet objects."
+description: "Review the API reference about the List WorksheetCollection method and how it retrieves a list of WorksheetCollection objects."
 author: "lumine2008"
 ms.localizationpriority: medium
 ms.prod: "excel"